inxcart/vagrant/Readme.md

 # thirty bees Vagrantfile
-This Vagrantfile will help you get a local instance of thirty bees up and running within no-time.
+This Vagrantfile will help you get a local instance of thirty bees up and running in no time.
 The included ansible provisioning script will install and configure a Linux - nginx - PHP - MySQL stack with thirty bees for you.

 ## Instructions